I love cooking with lentil noodles. They are a great source of fiber and usually pack a nice punch of protein.

 - ¾ teaspoon onion powder

 - ¼ teaspoon dried dill weed

 - ⅛ teaspoon oregano

 - 1 cup canned black beans, drained and rinsed

-- 1 cup corn (if canned, drain and rinse; if frozen, cook, drain and cool to room temperature; if on the cobb, cook and cool to room temperature and then cut off the cobb)
+- 1 cup corn, sweet or fire-roasted (if canned, drain and rinse; if frozen, cook, drain and cool to room temperature; if on the cobb, cook and cool to room temperature and then cut off the cobb)

 - 1 jalapeno, seeded and diced

-- 2 tbsp fresh chopped cilantro plus more for garnish, if desired
+- 2 tablespoon fresh chopped cilantro plus more for garnish, if desired

 FOR THE DRESSING